IBM-Cloud/docs/services/IoT/applications/mqtt.md

 -  Publish to topic iot-2/type/*device_type*/id/*device_id*/evt/*event_id*/fmt/*format_string*

-To port existing data from a device into  {{site.data.keyword.iot_short_notm}}, you can create an application to process the data and publish it into {{site.data.keyword.iot_short_notm}}.
+To send existing data from a device into {{site.data.keyword.iot_short_notm}}, you can create an application to process the data and publish it into {{site.data.keyword.iot_short_notm}}.

 **Important:** The message payload is limited to a maximum of 131072 bytes.
 Messages that exceed the limit are rejected.

 ### Retained messages
 {{site.data.keyword.iot_short_notm}} organizations are not authorized to publish retained MQTT messages.
-If an application, gateway, or device sends a retained message, the {{site.data.keyword.iot_short_notm}} service overrides the retained message flag when it is set to true and processes the message as if the retained message flag is set to false.
+If an application, gateway, or device sends a retained message, the {{site.data.keyword.iot_short_notm}} service overrides the retained message flag when it is set to true and processes the message as if the flag is set to false.

 ## Publishing device commands
 {: #publishing_device_commands}